310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/grasping_for_something.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-fufufu~ there’s no need to worry about that, shinobu.
+fufufu~ there is no need to worry about that, shinobu.
 {% endbubble %}

 {% bubble Chiaki v2 %}